Wye, Kent: Wye Court

-As early as the 6th century Wye was a royal vill, and the royal court would have resided in the vicinity of Wye Court for part of the year.
+As early as the 6th century, Wye was a royal vill, and the royal court would have resided in the vicinity of Wye Court for part of the year.
 In the 13th century it was a Royal Manor whose Liberty extended as far as Hawkhurst.
 The Palace complex by then was at Wye Court.

 Wye was important for being the first ford over the River Stour that travellers could cross on their route from the West Country to Dover.

 In 1307, King Edward II spent Christmas at Wye Court between the death of his father King Edward I, and his own coronation the following February.
 The father had received his Seal from the Officer of State there.
 Young King Henry VI visited Wye Court in 1428 when Cardinal Kempe of Olantigh was his Lord Chancellor.

 The Manor House at Wye Court was a large building, with a circular dungeon that was extant as late as the 19th century and known locally as the Lollard's Hole.
+In 1553, two Protestants were executed by burning in front of Wye Church.
+The disturbances and associated use of the dungeons may have led to that name.

 Wye was not isolated from Wat Tyler's 1381 uprising or Jack Cade's rebellion of 1450.
 In the 15th century, church officials were ordered especially to address lollardy in Maidstone, Tenterden, Faverisham and Wy.
-In 1553, two Protestants were executed by burning in front of Wye Church.
-The disturbances and associated use of the dungeons may have led to the name.

 Queen Elizabeth I granted Wye Court to the Boleym related Hunsden family but by the time of King Charles I, ownership had passed to the Finches, a distant branch of the Earls of Winchilsea.

 Following the 1572 lightning strike at Wye Church, yeoman farmer Roger Twysden of Wye Court provided timber for reconstruction of the tower.
 He became High Sheriff of Kent in 1599 but following a fire at his own home he moved from Wye Court to a family dwelling at Chelmington, and then Roydon Hall.

 A 1648 Civil War skirmish involving Rich's men and cavaliers took place at the entrance to Wye Court on Olantigh Road.
 Accounts identify four casualties of the encounter being buried at Wye, and three others killed.

 By 1732, Wye Court, along with other land near Wye at Harville, Coldharbour, Wye Downs and Naccolt had fallen into the ownership of miser, John "Vulture" Hopkins.
-Once his affairs had been unravelled the properties were inherited by Benjamin Bond Hopkins (1745-1794).
+Once his affairs had been unravelled the properties were inherited by Benjamin Bond Hopkins (1745–1794).
 He sold them to John Sawbridge of Olantigh whose son owned Wye Court by 1798.

 Wye Court formerly extended beyond the present day farm, including land to Churchfield Way.
 Wye College purchased parts of Wye Court for expansion along Olantigh Road in 1925.
 In 1917, Wye Church agreed to purchase a parcel of Wye Court, to extend its graveyard, from Wanley Elias Sawbridge Erle-Drax, a descendant of John Sawbridge.
 The Long family purchased their present Wye Court farm and former racecourse on Harville Road in 1925.